magneticio/vamp.io/content/index.md

 type: index
 weight: 0
 ---
-{{< warning title="DRAFT" >}}
-{{< /warning >}}

 Stop unnecessary downtime when releasing microservice and container based applications.
-Vamp removes the guesswork from planning and rolling out critical service upgrades.
+Remove the guesswork from planning and rolling out critical service upgrades.

 * __Disruption free transition from one version to the next__
 _Introduce service updates with control and clarity._
-* __Learn from your users__
+Vamp adds a layer of flexibility to conventional deployment strategies, enabling rolling upgrades by percentage and instant rollback.

+* __Zero downtime__
+_Track spikes and troughs in activity._
+Vamp monitors individual services in your architecture and adapts resource allocation automatically.

+* __Data driven continous improvement__
-_Get updates into the hands of specified users, fast.
-Optimise services based on actual results, then increase traffic when you are satisfied._
+_Get updates into the hands of specified users, fast and optimise based on live data before rolling out to all users._
-* __Be online, be efficient__
-_Automatically track spikes and troughs in activity to ensure running services are given exactly the resources they need._
+Vamp includes a versatile condition system to control which version of your service a defined user cohort is routed to.

+* __No platform lock-in__
-* __Fit with your choice of infrastructure__
+_Fit with your choice of infrastructure_
-_Vamp links with common technologies (such as Docker, DC/OS, Mesos/Marathon) or can work standalone._
+Vamp links with common technologies (such as Docker, DC/OS, Mesos/Marathon) or can work standalone.

-## Vamp - the canary test and release platform
+## The freedom to succeed

-Traditional release processes cause stress and risk that can negatively impact customer experience and stifle productivity.
+Traditional release strategies introduce unnecesary stress and risk that can stifle creativity.
-_Vamp offers practical tools and metrics that_ _[something about making already available technologies accessible in a useable “box”, offering advantages/removing disadvantages]_

-* __Multiple versions__ By enabling multiple versions of a service to run side by side in production, Vamp adds a layer of flexibility to conventional blue/green releasing.
-* __Rolling upgrades by %__ Forget the on/off release command.
-Vamp introduces service upgrades gradually, to defined groups of users.
-You gain the space to measure, optimise and react.
-* __Condition system__ Vamp's versatile condition system lets you control which version of your service defined users are routed to.
-* __Granular allocation of resources__ Specify the resource requirements of individual services in your architecture and Vamp will automatically monitor and adapt.

-_...CONTINUE WITH MORE TECHY BIT_
+Vamp provides practical tools and metrics that reduce the uncertainty of deploying to production.
+You are free to focus on delivering products that match user needs.

+* _diagram: Vamp release cycle, continuous improvement, closing the feedback loop, removing guesswork
+something like the layered diagram on dcos.io, but focussing on a process rather than the technology.
+I can't draw it (yet). or a venn diagram.
+some kind of metaphor
+plan - develop - (test) - deploy - monitor_

+## Deployments as code

+Vamp gives you a platform agnostic DSL to describe microservices.
+Containerised service deployments become repeatable and scalable.

+* service discovery (the Vamp way or your way)